vlladin/cohort-six/projects/Fast Confirmation Rule.md

 The [original consensus specification](https://github.com/ethereum/consensus-specs/pull/3339) was designed as a formal integration into Ethereum's consensus layer specifications.
 It included both LMD-GHOST and FFG vote integration for complete safety guarantees,  defined network-level parameters like `CONFIRMATION_BYZANTINE_THRESHOLD` and `CONFIRMATION_SLASHING_THRESHOLD`, etc, included extensive test vectors and validation frameworks and would have required all consensus clients to implement the specification.

 But now, the authors have moved to a [new and better specification](https://github.com/mkalinin/confirmation-rule).
-It includes several architectural improvements:
-* *Enhanced Store Structure*: Added fields for confirmation tracking
-* *Committee Weight Estimation*: Sophisticated handling of cross-epoch scenarios with safety adjustments
-* *FFG Integration*: More nuanced handling of FFG checkpoints and justification conditions.
-The new implementation includes several algorithmic improvements as well:
-* *Safety-First Fallback*: Reverts to finalized checkpoint when synchrony assumptions fail
-* *Epoch Boundary Handling*: Enhanced logic for cross-epoch confirmation scenarios
-* *Proposer Boost Integration*: Careful handling of proposer boost only for applicable slots
+Our plan is to eventually get the new spec to a state where it can be integrated into the current Ethereum spec.
+Perhaps marking it as optional.
+It includes several architectural improvements.

 Core FCR Methods: